We're Not Gonna Take It (Twisted Sister song): Ballad

 In 2016, Dee Snider gave magician Criss Angel the rights to use the song as an "anthem" for his HELP (Heal Every Life Possible) charity.
 "Dee and I have known each other since the 1990s and he was a strong proponent of mine for years.
 We are both from Long Island, or as we like to think of it, 'Strong Island,' and his record publishing company gave me the rights to the song and it is our anthem for gratis."
 Snider appeared in a video of a stripped down acoustic version for the charity, recorded in the desert outside Las Vegas and featuring children in hospital and a young woman shaving her head to symbolize fighting cancer.

 Legacy

 VH-1's series True Spin explains the song as simply an anthem of teen rebellion, but Snider appeared saying that he was happy that long after he is gone, "any time that the team is down by two, or somebody had a bad day at the office, they're gonna stand up and sing We're Not Gonna Take It".
+In March 2023, Rolling Stone ranked the song at number 81 on their "100 Greatest Heavy Metal Songs of All Time" list.